grain-lang/grain/stdlib/int64.md

 ( mod ) : (Int64, Int64) -> Int64
 ```

-Computer the modulo of a division of its operands.
+Computes the remainder of the division of the first operand by the second.
+The result will have the sign of the second operand.

 Parameters: